turingschool-examples/frontend-mod-1-prework/day_2/day2-exercises.md

 1. What is the purpose of CSS?

 Help set up rules for how content should appear on the screen.
-It’s for more of the design aspect of a website.
+It’s for the design of a website.

 2. What does CSS stand for?
 What does cascading mean in this case?

 CSS = Cascading style sheets.
 Cascading refers to the flow of the code.
-So the flow of what takes precedence.
+The flow of what takes precedence.

 3. What is the basic structure of a CSS rule?